ipa320/curt_mini/curt_mini/doc/electronics.rst

 Battery
 *******

-The battery in CURTmini is a X mAh Y-cell lithium polymer battery pack.
+The battery in CURTmini is a 30000 mAh 6-cell lithium polymer battery pack.
 CURTmini or the battery don't include an integrated BMS, it is recommended to use a battery warner device on the battery whenever it is connected to CURTmini, to prevent overdischarge.
 The battery input connector is of XT90 type and located in the front left inside the robot.
 The battery input is fused with a Z-Amp resettable fuse.